aryandelwadia/Code-Review-Assistant/README.md

 3. Upload a code file using the provided interface.
 4. The frontend will send the file to the backend, which will (in a real scenario) process it using an LLM and return a review report.
 5. The review report will be displayed on the frontend.

+## Contributing

+Contributions are welcome!
+If you have a suggestion or find a bug, please open an issue to discuss it.

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## LLM Integration (Future Work)